rubyaustralia/ruby_au/app/documents/constitution.markdown

 #### 9 Application for membership

-1. Memberships of the Association are granted automatically to attendees at events conducted by the Association such as “the Rails Camp” or other such events as they are held from time to time.
+1. Membership of the Association may be granted to attendees of any event conducted by the Association.

-2. Memberships can also be made by way of application, either written or verbal at any other time.
+2. Membership of the Association may be made by way of application - either written or verbal - at any time.

 #### 10 Consideration of application